Tovix/E-commerceCustomerBehaviorAnalysis/readme.md

 **Questions to Test**:

 1. **Customer Segmentation Hypotheses**
-   - Does adding a product to the cart significantly increase the probability of purchase?
+   - Is there a statistically significant difference in average order value between mobile and desktop users?
-   - What is the correlation between product price and the likelihood of being added to the cart?
+   - Do customers from different countries exhibit significantly different browsing patterns?
-   - Does the time of day have a statistically significant effect on purchase probability?
+   - What is the correlation between session length and likelihood of making a purchase?

 2. **Temporal Pattern Testing**
    - Is there a significant seasonal effect on purchasing behavior using ANOVA?